Construction Calculators

 What this calculator answers

-• Result: Convert a known area and depth into cubic yards, cubic feet, and cubic meters.
+• Workflow: Convert a known square-foot area and selected depth into cubic yards.

-• Formula: Cubic yards = (square feet x depth in feet) / 27.
+• Formula: Cubic yards = square feet × depth in feet / 27.

 Transparency note